 Step 3.
 Clean the heat exchanger with the provided cleaning brush (or a vacuum cleaner with a brush attachment.)
 If the filter has excessive dust, clean the inner cover with a smooth, damp cloth.

 - Do not bend or damage the heat exchanger fins when cleaning.

 - This may lead to a decrease in drying performance.

 Step 4.
 Reinsert the inner cover.
 After that, screw in both fixers to lock the inner cover.
 After the entire process has finished, close the outer cover.

 Note: Make sure that the fixers are locked completely.

-We would love to hear your opinion to help us improve.
+We would love to know your feedback to help us improve.
 Please click the submit button to tell us what you think.